Entries Tagged 'remodeling' ↓

 4. Yes, it will fit.
 I need it, you know.

 New flat, new kitchen.
 Finally, you can put all your dreams into it.
 All the things you’ve seen in magazines, that gorgeous island, that fine range and all bells and whistles.
+And if everyone in the city thought the same way, the idea of realising resilient cities can finally come to a success.

 Sorry, you cannot always have an island or that great L-shaped worktop.
 In smaller spaces it’s better to put in quality - in cabinets, appliances, design - you’ll especially appreciate a good designer helping you think through all aspects on how you best utilise the space you got.